 Having said this are Rail Passes cheaper than buying point-to-point tickets?
 The answer to that would depend on what your travel plans are.
 Passes give you the flexibility to change plans, unless you plan to travel on trains requiring reservations, in which case you may have to pay another reservation fee should you miss your train or change your plans.
 Passes are worth their price if you plan to do extensive traveling in one or more countries during the month your pass is valid, plan to travel long distances, and don’t mind taking the slower regional trains that don’t require a reservation.

 Bear in mind that your pass is only good for the number of days you purchased, and realistically how many cities and towns can you travel to each day.
-(Passes are valid for one month from the day you first used it, not from when you purchased it.
-Travel days do not have to be consecutive, they just have to be within that month.
+(Depending on the pass purchased they can be valid for one or two months from the day you first used it, not from when you purchased it.
+Travel days do not have to be consecutive, they just have to be within the purchased time frame.
 Day begins at 12:01 am and ends a midnight.
 If you must change trains anytime after midnight the next train is counted as another day on your pass.)

 If you are only going to be visit one or two cities and/or intend to use mostly high-speed trains or private train companies such as Trenord the passes aren’t worth it, just buy point-to-point tickets.